 with the path to your input images folder, and include any optional arguments as needed.

-These arguments are only used for app/panorama_to_plane.py
+These arguments are used for both app/panorama_to_plane-pitch.py

-and the compiled panorama_to_plane.exe
+and the compiled panorama_to_plane-pitch.exe

 (Option 1 and Option 2).